 3 Business days after any other Election

-You will be asked to vote a Provisional Ballot at a Vote Center if your name is not on the register, and if:
+You will be asked to vote a Provisional Ballot at a Vote Center if:

 “At primary elections there shall be provided a separate ballot for each party entitled to participate in the primary.”
 (A.R.S. §16-467(A))